ArnaudBuchholz/reserve/docs/v1_to_v2.md

 Previously, the `mock` function was returning a promise giving back the mock server.
 To mimic the behavior of the `serve` function, the promise resolves to an `EventEmitter` and you must wait for the `ready` event to use the `request` function.

+### `Request` and `Response` behavior changes

+The headers are not storing numbers anymore, they are converted to string.
+This might impact your tests.
+A typical example is the `Content-Length` header attribute.

+The request url goes through normalization, meaning :

+* `mock.request('GET', 'count')` generates `'/count'` url
+* `mock.request('GET', '/echo/hello world')` generates `'/echo/hello%20world'` url